jessicamaximo23/EasyFilterapp/README.md

 	Or, choose an existing photo from your gallery.

 3. Apply Filters, Browse through the available filters and select your favorite one to enhance your photo.
-4.
-5. Save, Save the edited photo to your device.
+4. Save the edited photo to your device.

 ## 🛠️ Technologies Used

-Firebase for Autentication

-Storage for photos

-Java
+Backend :

+	✓ Firebase Authentication + Real Time , Data Base + Storage Photos

+	✓ Frontend : AndroidSDK, XML Layouts

+	✓ API : GPUImage

+	✓ Admin Panel + User Panel

 ## 📩 Contact